arrow_back

 • Clinical innovations drive simultaneous improvements across functional measures.

-The average success rates for improved Ambulation (83.08%), Bed Transferring (82.9%), and Bathing (85.44%)—what CMS refers to as “End Result Outcome - Functional” measures—are remarkably similar in both mean and variability.
+The average success rates for Improvement in Ambulation (83%), Bed Transferring (84%), and Bathing (85%)—what CMS refers to as “End Result Outcome - Functional” measures—are remarkably similar.
 These three measures likely respond to the same clinical interventions.
 An HHA that innovates in one of these functional activities of daily living (ADL) areas will likely see a correlated boost across all three, providing a more efficient path to a 5-star rating.

-• Potentially Preventable Hospitalization (PPH) is the most difficult measure to control
+• Potentially Preventable Hospitalization (PPH) is a critical outcome, yet the most difficult to control.

 Statistics of Star Ratings

-To evaluate the effectiveness of their care-delivery processes, home health executives must first contextualize their performance within the broader HHA landscape.
+To evaluate the effectiveness of their care-delivery processes, home health leaders should contextualize their Star Rating performance within the broader HHA landscape.

 Figure 1: Frequency distribution of HHA quality of patient care star ratings

-Among the HHAs with a star rating, the above frequency distribution reveals:
+Among HHAs with a star rating, the above frequency distribution reveals:

 • An average star rating of 3.24 stars, with a standard deviation of 1.02 stars